KarelZe/edu/maschinelles-lernen/01_self_test.md

   * For very large datasets the posterior will be a **point estimate**.
 Bayesian learning will be equivalent to maximum likelihood solution.
 * What is completing the square and how does it work?🧠
   * TODO:
-* _For which 2 cases can Bayesian Learning be solved in closed form?_🧠
+* _For which 2 cases can Bayesian Learning be solved in closed form?🧠_
   * linear feature / kernelized regression models
 * _Which approximations can we use if no closed-form is available?_
   * Monte-Carlo Markov Chain sampling \(not covered\)
   * Laplace approximation \(not covered\)
 * How can we derive Bayesian Linear regression?🧠
   * TODO:
 * _What is the advantage of Bayesian Linear Regression  Ridge regression?
-What is the conceptual difference?_🧠
+What is the conceptual difference?🧠_
   * The solution of ridge regression and the Bayesian Linear Regression is identical.
   * One advantage is, that we have uncertainty estimates for the parameter vector.
   * They are identical in a way that the posterior mean is identical to the ridge solution for linear models.
   * The difference is that that for the Bayesian Linear Regression the variance is now input-dependent.
-* _What is the major advantage of Gaussian processes kernel ridge regression?_🧠
+* _What is the major advantage of Gaussian processes kernel ridge regression?🧠_
   * We get an estimate for the mean $$\mu$$that corresponds to the Kernel Ridge regression solution.
   * We get an input dependent variance estimate.
-* _Why are GPs a Bayesian approach?_🧠
+* _Why are GPs a Bayesian approach?🧠_
   * We can derive GPs from the Bayesian Linear regression view.
   * GPs are a  kernelized version of Bayesian Linear Regression \(with infinite dimensional feature spaces\).
-* _What principle allowed deriving GPs from a Bayesian regression point of view?_🧠
+* _What principle allowed deriving GPs from a Bayesian regression point of view?🧠_
   * Kernel trick \(and Gaussian Bayes rules\)
 * _Gaussian Processes\(GP\) are also referred to as a "Bayesian Kernel Regression" approach.
 Why?_ 🦧
   * You can derive Gaussian Processes by using the Kernel Trick from Bayesian Linear Regression, as in Kernel Regression.